Doug Barrowman: Financial Provisions Solutions

 Knox Group owned Financial Provisions Solutions, which went into voluntary liquidation in January 2019.
 In December 2022, the Daily Record reported that Army veterans lost tens of thousands of pounds when they transferred out of the final salary Army scheme to Financial Provisions Solutions.

 Other business activities

 In 2017, Barrowman became the interim chairman of Ve Interactive, after an emergency cash injection and investment into the firm.
 In the same year, Aston Plaza and Residences, a residential and commercial property development in Dubai priced in bitcoin, was launched.

 PPE Medpro

 The Guardian released a set of articles, first in 2020 but then again in November 2022, detailing Barrowman and Mone's implication in lobbying for government PPE contracts, and the financial rewards they saw from these government contracts.
 Barrowman received £45.8 million in payments to his private offshore accounts from £200 million government contracts with the money earmarked for PPE during the COVID-19 pandemic in the United Kingdom.
+In December 2023, following an application by the UK CPS Barrowman, together with Baroness Mone, consented to a court order restricting about £75 million of assets linked to Barrowman and Mone.

+In October 2025, the BBC reported that a company linked to peer Baroness Mone and her husband Doug Barrowman has been ordered to pay £122m in damages after a judge ruled it breached a government contract for the supply of personal protective equipment (PPE) during the Covid pandemic.
+The High Court ruled Medpro failed to prove whether or not its surgical gowns, which were to be used by NHS workers, had undergone a validated sterilisation process.